richmahn/en_tn/act/23/intro.md

 #### Structure and formatting ####

-Some translations set apart quotations from the Old Testament.
-The ULB and many other English translations indent the words in 23:5 that are quoted from the Old Testament.
+Some translations indent quotations from the Old Testament.
+The ULB does this with the quoted material in 23:5.

 #### Special concepts in this chapter ####